-The car accident lawyers at The Kelleher Firm do not back down from powerful opponents when fighting for compensation on your behalf.
+The car accident lawyers at Kelleher Law do not back down from powerful opponents when fighting for compensation on your behalf.
 When dealing with a traumatic injury and a damaged car, it can feel overwhelming and downright impossible to speak with an insurance adjuster.
-Rely on our experienced car accident attorneys in Naples and Fort Myers to handle your claim for you.
+Rely on our experienced car accident attorneys in Naples and Fort Myers, Florida, or in Atlanta, Georgia, to handle your claim for you.

 To learn more about accidents in Florida, please review the sections below:

 - What Are The Common Causes Of Car Accidents?

 - What Steps Should I Take After A Car Accident?

 - What About My PIP Coverage?

 - Should I Hire An Attorney After A Car Crash?

 - Am I Entitled To Compensation If I Am Injured In A Car Crash?

 - Drunk Driving in Florida

 Some of the most common causes of car accidents nationwide are: